owontakingsley-alt/customer-churn-retention-analysis/README.md

 Notes & limitations
 Churn is defined behaviourally (90-day inactivity), not from a ground-truth label — a reasonable but adjustable choice.
 The campaign cost models contact cost only; a fuller business case would also net out the margin given away in any discount offer.
-Win-back and value-recovery rates are stated industry-typical assumptions; the framework holds for any values, and the sensitivity analysis shows the conclusion is ro
+Win-back and value-recovery rates are stated industry-typical assumptions; the framework holds for any values, and the sensitivity analysis shows the conclusion is robust to them.